strakam/generals-bots/README.md

 challenging players to balance micro and macro-level decision-making.
 The combination of these elements makes the game highly engaging and complex.

-This repository is designed to make bot development for [Generals.io]((https://generals.io)) easier, particularly for Machine Learning agents.

 Highlights:
-* 🚀 **blazing-fast, lightweight simulator**: run thousands of steps per second with numpy-powered efficiency
+* 🚀 **blazing-fast simulator**: run thousands of steps per second with numpy-powered efficiency
 * 🤝 **seamless integration**: fully compatible with RL standards 🤸[Gymnasium](https://gymnasium.farama.org/) and 🦁[PettingZoo](https://pettingzoo.farama.org/)
 * 🔧 **effortless customization**: easily tailor environments to your specific needs
 * 🔬 **analysis tools**: leverage features like replays for deeper insights

+> [!Note]
+> This repository is based on the generals.io game.
+Its one and only goal is to provide a bot development
+> platform, particularly for Machine-Learning agents.

 > [!Tip]
-> This repository is based on the [generals.io](https://generals.io) game.
-Check it out, it is a lot of fun!
+> Try out the [original game](https://generals.io), its a lot of fun!

 ## 📦 Installation
-You can install the latest stable version via pip for reliable release
+You can install the latest stable version via `pip` for reliable performance
 ```bash
 pip install generals
 ```